orbitmines/archive/projects/Project - IDE - The Ether (2027->).md

 		- Equivalences?
 			- Find equivalences across other things currently within the interface (or in the library): Is this Item loosely equivalent to this other Item. ; ex.
 (Chat) Message across platforms.
 Same for actions.
 			- How does it differ? - which we deem useful to ignore for the equivalence ; for instance messages ordering, nested threads displaying beneath them in case of certain platforms etc..
+	- Customization:
-	- Themes: Use their theme; rendering.
+		- Themes: Use their theme - or equivalent themes.
 But overlay a possible way to modify it from their perspective.
+		-
 C. Reprogrammable UI
 - Create a modular system for items from other interfaces to plug into.
 D. Gamification of Science, Engineering and Education